Top 10 Waterfalls in Iceland & How to Visit Them By Car

-Once at the falls, you’ll need to hike about 15 minutes to reach them, depending on which parking lot you choose to park in.
+Once at the falls, you’ll need to hike for about 15 minutes to reach them, depending on which parking lot you choose to park in.
 Travellers typically spend about two hours visiting the falls.

 7. Hraunfossar & Barnafoss

-If you want to get two waterfalls in with one-stop, Hraunfossar and Barnafoss are good options to add to your itinerary.
+If you want to get two waterfalls in with one stop, Hraunfossar and Barnafoss are good options to add to your itinerary.
 Hraunfossar is a series of beautiful waterfalls that pour into a river from a lava field, and Barnafoss is a waterfall that falls from a narrow, rocky valley with a lot of intensity.

 Just a short drive from Reykjavik (under two hours) to West Iceland, these waterfalls are easily accessible, even in the winter.
 You can visit them year-round and parking is free.
 The thin falls are picturesque, almost delicate compared to their roaring brothers elsewhere in Iceland, and a can’t-miss if you’re planning a full waterfall road trip in Iceland.

-(Do note that if you travel past Hraunfossar, you’ll run into the Iceland F roads, which are unpaved and only accessible during the summer, and only accessible with a 4x4 vehicle per Icelandic law.)
+(Do note that if you travel past Hraunfossar, you’ll run into the Iceland F-roads, which are unpaved and only accessible during the summer, and only accessible with a 4x4 vehicle per Icelandic law.)

 The largest waterfall of the Westfjords, Dynjandi — which means “thunderous” — is truly that, dumping massive amounts of water into this remote region.
 Because of its remoteness, though, Dynjandi must be approached with care.
 You’ll want a 4x4 vehicle to visit the Westfjords, as well as to traverse the gravel road leading to the waterfall.
-Additionally, you’ll only want to visit during the summer months, as the road is closed October through April, with exact dates dependent on weather.
+Additionally, you’ll only want to visit during the summer months, as the road is closed from October through April, with exact dates dependent on the weather.